Professional Reviews

 FamiSafe Features

-FamiSafe’s web content filtering does a decent job of detecting and blocking unwanted content.
-It works across a huge variety of browsers, including Chrome, Firefox, Safari, Brave, and Edge, and it uses an impressive database of unsafe search terms and websites.
+FamiSafe’s web content filtering does a subpar job of detecting and blocking unwanted content.
+It’s intended to work across various browsers, including Chrome, Firefox, Safari, Brave, and Edge.

-FamiSafe can prevent your kids from accessing content in 19 categories, which include:
+FamiSafe is supposed to prevent your kids from accessing web content in 15+ categories, which include:

 FamiSafe Features